 Read More: Colour Blindness

 Y-chromosome Linked Traits

 The gene for such traits is present on the Y-chromosome.
 Any trait linked to Y-chromosome is found only in males and not in females because the Y-chromosome is present only in males.
 All the sons of the affected male exhibit the trait, whereas, none of the daughters exhibits the trait.

 Also Read: Genetic disorders

-Learn more in detail about the Pedigree charts, Genetic Traits, other related topics and experiments at BYJU’S Biology.
+Learn more in detail about Pedigree charts, Genetic Traits as well as other related topics and experiments at BYJU’S Biology.